shivannis/xandr-docs-public/xandr-docs/articles/monetize/troubleshooting-creatives.md

 # Microsoft Monetize - Troubleshooting creatives

 > [!IMPORTANT]
 > This feature is part of a functionality that is presently in **Open Beta**.
 It is currently under development and may be subjected to change without notice.
-Contact your Xandr Account Representative to get it enabled.
+Contact your Microsoft Advertising Account Representative to get it enabled.

 The **Troubleshooting** tab on the **Creative Manager** window provides troubleshooting information and creative setup analysis depending on the ad format (banner, video, native, and audio) of the creative.
 You can choose to run additional validations on creatives by navigating to the **Troubleshooting** tab, where a list of validations will run on the creative and its corresponding troubleshooting information is displayed on the creative details panel.